openshift/enhancements/enhancements/ingress/custom-route-configuration.md

 It would also be possible (though I'm less sure someone would use it), to provide a route injection option for serving cert/key pairs.

-Library-go is also an ideal spot to provide functionality to provide request route hosts.
+Library-go is also an ideal spot to provide functionality to inject route hosts.
+Something like our StaticResource controller which automatically handles the API status and the required route changes.

 ### Risks and Mitigations